Saroja1129/linux/README.md

 3. Comment on the frequency of exits – does the number of exits increase at a stable rate?
 Or are there more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?
 Ans: I noticed that the frequency began to increase.
 And there was a direct difference in the increase in frequency of the number of exits before and after booting the      nested VM.
 The full VM boot entailed around ~6900000.

 4. Of the exit types defined in the SDM, which are the most frequent?
-Least? <br/><br/>
+Least?
-Ans:

 List of most frequent exit numbers